DejanRistic/LabeledImageView/README.md

     xmlns:app="http://schemas.android.com/apk/res/com.yourpackage.LabeledImageView"

-Then you are ready to use the LabeledImageView in your layout, here is an example:
+Then you are ready to use the LabeledImageView in your layout, here is an example (if using the second line form above replace custom with app):

       <com.fuzzydev.LabeledImageView
         android:id="@+id/my_image"